ThomasKLA10/book-management-system/README.md

 # Book Management System

 ## Overview
-The Book Management System is a web application that allows users to manage their book collections effectively.
-Users can perform CRUD (Create, Read, Update, Delete) operations on book entries, making it easy to maintain and organize their libraries.
-The application is built using Flask and utilizes a PostgreSQL database for data storage.
+This Book Management System allows users to manage a collection of books by adding, editing, and deleting books, authors, and genres.
+It includes features for tracking the number of books in each genre and by each author.
+The application is built using Flask, SQLAlchemy, and PostgreSQL, and can be easily deployed using Docker.

 ## Project Setup Instructions